 As we approach the midpoint, it’s easy to become overwhelmed and discouraged.

-Recently, I was attempting to revive my knowledge of Hebrew in preparation for an upcoming trip to Israel.
+For instance, I wanted to revive my knowledge of Hebrew in preparation for an upcoming trip to Israel.
 I had been fluent in my 20s, but after 40 years of not speaking it, I was more than rusty.

 Using a variety of tools, I studied for several months.
 However, at a certain point, I realized this was a bigger undertaking than I had expected.
 I slowed down and stopped.